privateprep/coding-space-website/README.md

 # Coding Space Website

-This is a WIP static site that has ambitions of becoming www.thecodingspace.com
+This is a static site used for marketing.
+As of June 2021, it is being primarily used for the signup flow.
+Pages will iterratively come here from Weebly until it can fulfill its ambitions of becoming the 'true' www.thecodingspace.com.

+## Hosting

+It is hosted with Netlify.
+As each Netlify membership costs ~$10 to $15 a head each month, our team's access comes via an account through `support@privateprep.com`.
+If you need the password, ask!
+Or just reset it and let those who need it know.

 ## Clone of Gatsby + Netlify CMS Starter